69RMS/rageserver/README.md

 If something is not clear, join our Discord server and we will help. https://discord.gg/B5QENFVWwK

-# NOTE! all mysql queries here is unsecure!
-Read sMailer.js for more info
+# All mysql queries here is unsecure!
+Read sMailer.js for more info!

 # Installation guide:
 1. Install Ragemp server.